ON THIS PAGE

 [edit security macsec connectivity-association connectivity-association-name] user@host# set offset (0 | 30 | 50)

-For example, if you wanted to set the offset to 30 in the connectivity association
+For example, if you wanted to set the offset to 30 in the connectivity association named

 [edit security macsec connectivity-association ca1] user@host# set offset 30

-Configuring MACsec Key Agreement Protocol in Fail Open Mode
+Configure MACsec Key Agreement Protocol in Fail Open Mode

 MACsec maintains data integrity by appending a MACsec header to Ethernet frames transmitted on a MACsec-secured link.
 When the MKA session is active, traffic is allowed on the link only for frames with a MACsec header.
 When the MKA session is inactive, frames do not receive a MACsec header.
 All traffic, both ingress and egress, is dropped.
 The only exception is EAPoL traffic.

-You can configure fail open mode using the should-secure
+You can configure fail open mode using the should-secure CLI statement.
+This

-Traffic is transmitted as cleartext, without MACsec headers.
+is transmitted as cleartext without MACsec headers.

-To configure the MKA Protocol in Fail Open Mode:
+To configure the MKA protocol in fail open mode:

-[edit security macsec connectivity-association connectivity-association-name] user@host# set mka should-secure;
+[edit security macsec connectivity-association connectivity-association-name] user@host# set mka should-secure

 Configuring Replay Protection